 Don’t confuse this with the number of pixels or megapixels the camera has.
 It’s the sensor size that is the determining factor and the one that makes a real difference.

-You may not need additional lighting for your specific video shooting, but it’s worth consideration for any indoor or low light environments you may find yourself in.
+You may not need additional lighting for your specific video shooting, but it’s worth considering for any indoor or low-light environments you may find yourself in.
 LED light panels are available today that will greatly enhance these types of conditions.
-If you plan on studio shooting or creating videos of say yourself for your YouTube channel you would probably benefit from improved lighting.
+If you plan on studio shooting or creating videos of yourself for your YouTube channel you would probably benefit from improved lighting.